the French flag photo of Michel Foucault

 Youth

 Michel Foucault was born in 1926 in Poitiers, into a well-to-do family.
-He had a poor relationship with his father, a surgeon, who hoped his son would pursue the same career.
+He had a difficult relationship with his father, a surgeon who hoped his son would follow the same career.

-He was educated in Poitiers, then in Paris at the Collège Stanislas, a private Catholic school where he excelled in philosophy, even though he only obtained an average in this subject at the baccalauréat.
+He was educated in Poitiers, then in Paris at the Collège Stanislas, a private Catholic school where he excelled in philosophy — despite achieving only an average mark in the subject at the baccalauréat.

-In 1946, he was admitted to the École normale supérieure, after intensive preparation at the lycée Henri IV, during which he appeared to his fellow students as an enigmatic, solitary and sometimes aggressive boy.
-Suffering from depression linked to his unacknowledged homosexuality, he found it difficult to cope with life in a community, a tendency confirmed at the ENS: he was found in a room with his chest lacerated by razor cuts, and one day, armed with a dagger, he chased one of the other students.
+In 1946, he was admitted to the École normale supérieure, after intensive preparation at the lycée Henri IV.
+To his fellow students he appeared enigmatic, solitary and sometimes aggressive.
+Suffering from depression linked to his unacknowledged homosexuality, he found communal life difficult — a tendency that persisted at the ENS: he was once found in his room with his chest lacerated by razor cuts, and on another occasion chased a fellow student with a dagger.

-A brief hospitalisation at Sainte-Anne gave him his first insight into psychiatric institutions and the medical sector.
-He developed a real fascination for psychology, so much so that, for a moment, he considered abandoning philosophy for medicine.
-Nevertheless, he resumed his studies, devouring the great authors, in particular Marx, Freud, Heidegger, Nietzsche...
+A brief stay at the Sainte-Anne hospital gave him his first insight into psychiatric institutions and the medical world.
+He developed a genuine fascination with psychology, and for a time considered abandoning philosophy for medicine.
+He eventually resumed his studies, immersing himself in the great authors — Marx, Freud, Heidegger, Nietzsche...

 While preparing for the agrégation, he also obtained a double degree from the Sorbonne in philosophy and psychology.

-He took classes with Merleau-Ponty and became friends with Althusser, who convinced him to join the PCF, a commitment that ended in 1953 when the first accounts of the reality of the USSR (gulags, etc.) emerged.
+He attended Merleau-Ponty's classes and became friends with Althusser, who persuaded him to join the PCF — a commitment that ended in 1953 when the first accounts of the reality of the USSR (the gulags, etc.) began to emerge.

 Maturity

-After failing his first exam, he came second in the agrégation in 1951.
-He then taught psychology at the ENS and worked as a trainee psychologist at the Hôpital Sainte-Anne, which further expanded his knowledge of the medical world.
-He developed an interest in an issue around which his thinking was to be built: how seemingly neutral institutions can in reality exercise oppressive power.
+After failing at his first attempt, he came second in the agrégation in 1951.
+He went on to teach psychology at the ENS and worked as a trainee psychologist at the Hôpital Sainte-Anne, deepening his knowledge of the medical world.
+He became increasingly interested in a question that would come to define his thinking: how seemingly neutral institutions can in reality exercise oppressive power.

-From 1954 to 1960, he travelled to Sweden and Poland, working as a cultural adviser.
-He eventually returned to France, accepting a teaching post at the University of Clermont-Ferrand.
-In 1961, he defended his thesis Madness and Civilization: A History of Insanity in the Age of Reason, which aroused interest.
+From 1954 to 1960, he worked abroad in Sweden and Poland as a cultural adviser.
+He eventually returned to France, taking up a teaching post at the University of Clermont-Ferrand.
+In 1961, he defended his thesis Madness and Civilization: A History of Insanity in the Age of Reason, which attracted considerable attention.

-He continued this exploration of the medical world and in 1963 published The Birth of the Clinic: An Archaeology of Medical Perception.
-He followed his companion to Tunisia, where the latter was posted, and taught at the University of Tunis.
+He continued his exploration of the medical world and in 1963 published The Birth of the Clinic: An Archaeology of Medical Perception.
+He then followed his partner to Tunisia, where the latter had been posted, and taught at the University of Tunis.

-It was in 1966, with the publication of The Order of Things that he acquired great popularity.
-He belonged to a school of thought that was very much in vogue at the time: structuralism.
-However, he quickly distanced himself from this label, which he found too simplistic.
+It was in 1966, with the publication of The Order of Things, that he achieved wide recognition.
+He was associated with a school of thought then very much in vogue: structuralism.
+He quickly distanced himself from the label, however, finding it too reductive.

-In 1969, he published Archaeology of Knowledge, a work in which he revisited his previous work, in an attempt to explain his approach.
+In 1969, he published Archaeology of Knowledge, in which he revisited his earlier work in an attempt to clarify his approach.

-He was elected to the Collège de France, which corresponded, academically speaking, to a real consecration.
+He was elected to the Collège de France — an appointment that represented, academically speaking, the highest recognition.

-His commitment to the extreme left was strengthened: he forged links with the Gauche prolétarienne movement.
-He founded the Groupe d'information sur les prisons, which campaigned for better living conditions for prisoners.
+His commitment to the radical left intensified: he forged links with the Gauche prolétarienne movement and founded the Groupe d'information sur les prisons, which campaigned for better conditions for prisoners.

-All this provided him with material for his book Discipline and Punish, which appeared a few years later, in 1975.
+All of this fed into his book Discipline and Punish, which appeared a few years later, in 1975.

-During the 1970s, Foucault gave lectures at the Collège de France, during which he studied in particular the notion of "biopolitics", that specific form of power that no longer concerns territories but the lives of individuals themselves.
+During the 1970s, Foucault delivered lectures at the Collège de France in which he explored, among other things, the notion of "biopolitics" — that specific form of power concerned not with territories but with the lives of individuals themselves.

-Politically, he distanced himself from the left due to his anti-totalitarianism; however, he gave enthusiastic support to the Islamic revolution in Iran, which earned him considerable criticism.
+Politically, his anti-totalitarianism led him to distance himself from the left; yet he gave enthusiastic support to the Islamic Revolution in Iran, which drew considerable criticism.

 He gave numerous lectures at the University of California, Berkeley.

-His main project in the last years of his life remained the writing of History of Sexuality, in which he came to focus on a previously neglected notion, that of the subject.
+The central project of his final years was the writing of The History of Sexuality, in which he turned his attention to a previously neglected notion: that of the subject.

 He died of an AIDS-related illness in 1984, in Paris.